ndc coursesabout the institutecode of ethicsfind an ndc practitionerfree resourcesguest speakerslogin

 • Advances in the field of breastfeeding medicine and lactation consultancy over the past two decades

-If breastfeeding works for them, the research tells us that parents in high income countries want to give their baby breast milk.
-Until health professionals have research-based clinical skills which are effective in preventing or resolving the problems women face when they try to breastfeed, formula companies will continue to benefit.
+However, clinical breastfeeding support remains a research frontier, due to historical devaluing of this field of women's health.
+(There's been a global investment in human milk research, informing us of its benefits - but not into clinical interventions.)
+Until health professionals have research-based clinical skills which are effective in preventing or resolving the problems women face when they try to breastfeed, commercial milk formula companies will continue to benefit.

 Video 2